 Music residencies bring professional teaching artists into Dallas schools for individual and group lessons.
 Music instruction is completely free of charge to all students involved, and is provided for a minimum of one year.
 During the 2017-2018 school year, FACP teaching artists led 1,499 lessons and workshops in Dallas schools.
 That’s equivalent to more than four hours of free music education each school day!
 Currently, Fine Arts Chamber Players has long term music residencies at the following Dallas public schools:

 Peak Preparatory School (violin): Teaching artists teach an after-school violin program three days a week to students in grades 4-7 at the Peak Preparatory charter school in east Dallas.
 Students receive instruction in music theory as well as violin technique.
 Fine Arts Chamber Players provides students with all violins and instructional materials, and also helps to coordinate field trips to symphony performances and arrange master classes by local artists.

-David W. Carter High School (voice and piano): At David W. Carter High School and Wilmer-Hutchins High School, Fine Arts Chamber Players facilitates four teaching artists in voice and piano to supplement the existing music program.
-These teaching artists teach private lessons, coach small groups, and help prepare large ensembles for concerts and state competitions, both during school hours and after school.
+Selected Dallas ISD High Schools: At David W. Carter High School and Wilmer-Hutchins High School, Fine Arts Chamber Players facilitates four teaching artists in voice and piano to supplement the existing music program.
+These teaching artists teach private lessons, coach small groups, and even help conduct and prepare large ensembles for concerts and state competitions, both during school hours and after school.
 During the 2015-2016 school year, teaching artists at Carter taught more than 600 hours of private and small ensemble lessons.
 The 2017-2018 school placed FACP Teaching Artists at Yvonne A. Townview Magnet Center and Wilmer-Hutchins High School for the first time.

 To support our music residencies, click HERE.